triggermesh/docs/docs/targets/twilio.md

 ## Event Types

+A Twilio event Target accepts the following [CloudEvent][ce] types:

+### io.triggermesh.twilio.sms.send

+Events of this type intend to send a SMS message via Twilio.

-The Twilio event Target can consume events of any type, however, the Target expects a [JSON][ce-jsonformat] payload at the [CloudEvent][ce] with the following properties:
+the [CloudEvent][ce] with the following properties:

 | Name | Type | Description |